department-of-veterans-affairs/vets-website/content/pages/health-care/health-conditions/mental-health.md

 - **If you’ve served in a combat zone,** get free private counseling, alcohol and drug assessment, and other support at one of our 300 community Vet Centers.
 [Find a Vet Center near you](/facilities/).
 - **If you’re homeless or at risk of becoming homeless:**
-  - Visit our website to learn about VA programs for Veterans who are homeless.
-[Learn about our homelessness programs](https://www.va.gov/homeless/).
+  - Visit our website to learn about VA programs for Veterans who are homeless. <a href="https://www.va.gov/homeless/"><span class="usa-sr-only">This will open a new website.</span>Learn about our homelessness programs</a>.
   - Contact the National Call Center for Homeless Veterans at 1-877-4AID-VET (<a href="tel:+18774243838">1-877-424-3838</a>) for help 24 hours a day, 7 days a week.
 A trained VA counselor will offer information about VA homeless programs, health care, and other services in your area.
 The call is free and confidential.
   - Call or visit your local VA Community  Resource and Referral Center.
 Even if you don’t qualify for VA health care, our staff can help you find non-VA resources you may qualify for in your community.
 [Find your local Community Resource and Referral Center]( https://www.va.gov/HOMELESS/Crrc.asp).